newrelic/entity-definitions/README.md

 Some validations are automatically executed whenever there is a contribution via pull request, to verify that the provided definition meets the basic requirements:

 * The definition files are not malformed, incorrect or missing mandatory fields.
-* The id cannot be extracted from an attribute with the same name for two different Domain-Types, unless conditions are set to differentiate them, so that the conditions from one entity are not a superset of the other.
+* The *identifier* cannot be extracted from an attribute with the same name for two different Domain-Types, unless conditions are set to differentiate them, so that the conditions from one entity are not a superset of the other.

+You can read more about the current validations [here](/validator/README.md).

 ## Support